MicrosoftDocs/memdocs/memdocs/autopilot/tutorial/autopilot-user-driven-aadj-2-create-device-group.md

 ms.technology: itpro-deploy
 ---

-# Windows Autopilot user-driven Azure AD join - Step 2: Create a device group
+# Windows Autopilot user-driven Azure AD join - Step 2 of 5: Create a device group

 [!INCLUDE [How to create a device group in Intune](includes/create-device-group.md)]